GreedyWang/bulldog2011.github.com/source/_posts/2013-03-29-pico-tutorial-3-hello-ebay-finding.markdown

 ##Final Step - Run the Demo

-This time let's run the demo on a real iPod Touch 4 device with iOS 4.3.3, see a sceen shot below:
+This time let's run the demo on a real iPod Touch 4 device with iOS 4.3.3, see a screen shot below:

 {% img center /images/pico/tutorial03/screen_shot1.png 300 500 %}